 Notable events in the ensuing years include a radical curriculum change in the early 1940s—the introduction of “The Great Books of the World.”
 Philosophy Professor James Hagerty and others lead a movement on the West Coast to transform higher education from vocational preparation to a focus on the liberal arts, the great texts and important ideas.
 At the same time, Academic Seminar brought the great literature of western civilization to the round table for shared inquiry, where students, with faculty as peers, asked big questions: What is goodness?
 What is death?
 Does evil have to exist?

-After the attack on Pearl Harbor in December of 1941, the United States Navy began using the Saint Mary’s campus for pilot training.
-The Navy’s involvement on our campus resulted in some significant changes, including moving our main entrance to the front of campus; this resulted in the clear view of the chapel that greets new visitors.
+After the attack on Pearl Harbor in December 1941, Saint Mary’s was one of four colleges in the nation where the United States Navy conducted pilot training.
+The Navy’s tenure here resulted in some significant changes, including moving the main entrance to the front of campus, providing a clear view of the Chapel from the lane leading in from the main road.
 The Navy also built Assumption Hall (now a freshman residence hall) and the world’s largest indoor pool (which no longer exists, although we built a pretty impressive pool to replace it).

 In 1970 the previously all male school began admitting women, with the first degrees awarded in 1971.
 Today the student population is 60 percent women and 40 percent men.